idaloof/exjobb/README.md

 # exjobb

-This repo is all the source code used for a report at BTH comparing differnet GraphQL APIs.
-To be able to use test this repo you need to have Docker installed.
+This repo is all the source code used for a report at BTH comparing different GraphQL APIs.
+To be able to use this repo you need to have Docker installed.

 ## Setup

-Create you local .env file with all needed variables, see .env.example.
+Create your local .env file with all needed variables, see .env.example.
 The easiest setup would be to just copy and rename that example file.

 In the csv-folder you can find folders with serveral csv-files containg data to populate the databases with.
 Copy files from the wanted folder into the csv-folder.
 When setting up any of the two databases they will import the files located in the csv-folder, not in the subfolders.
 See an example using bash: